eHealthAfrica/aether-ckan-consumer/README.md

 will be shown as "Not found" on the CKAN portal.
 So make sure the name is trully unique for your purpose.
 - `ckan_servers.datasets.metadata.owner_org`: Name of the organization.
-For instance, for this organization https://example.com/organization/org-name, the name of the organization is *org-name*.
-This name is unique p CKAN er instance.
-Note that this organization must be previously created in CKAN.
+For instance, for this organization `https://example.com/organization/org-name`, the name of the organization is *org-name*.
+This name is unique per CKAN instance.
+Note that this organization must be previously created in CKAN from the UI.
 - `ckan_servers.datasets.metadata.notes`: Description of the dataset.
 - `ckan_servers.datasets.resources`: List of resources that should be feed with data.